Affiliate marketing can be loosely devised as a method for those selling products and/or services…

 Skimlinks makes it easy to see the data it’s gathered based on your website.
-The first thing you see upon logging into your Skimlinks account is a Snapshot, which presents the following details about your account:
+The first thing you see upon logging into your Skimlinks account is a Snapshot, which presents data in form of reports about your account.

 - Revenue: the amount of money you’ve made

 - Clicks: the number of clicks your links generated

 - Top Pages: the pages that drive the most traffic toward merchants

 - Top Merchants: the merchants your visitors buy most from

 - Approved Merchants: the merchants with which you’re partnered